NOW Broadband setup checklist

-If you've already received your NOW TV Hub, check the date on the big sticker on the packaging.
+If you've already received your Hub, check the date on the big sticker on the packaging.
 This is the date we’ll get your broadband up and running and you can start browsing.

 You can also find the date you broadband will start working by using our online order tracker.

-Keep in mindYour broadband could start working any time up till midnight of the date on your NOW TV Hub pack.
+Keep in mindYour broadband could start working any time up till midnight of the date on your Hub packaging.

 To make sure you get the fastest possible broadband speeds, try connecting your Hub to your master phone socket through a microfilter.
 You should also connect a microfilter to each phone socket you use in your home.

 You don't need microfilters if you have a pre-filtered phone socket (one with two different ports).